S-duality wall of SQCD from Toda braiding: Braiding kernel

 Note that

 The shift relations for $\Gamma_b$ and~$S_b$ yield

-This expression differs from the desired sum of residues~\eqref{matrices-sym-expr} in the following respects: $\I\tau_j\to b\I\tau_j+\frac{b\varkappa}{\NToda}-b^2-1$, a sum over choices of the~$p_j$, and additional factors of the form $\sin\frac{\pi}{b}(\cdots)$.
-These factors are independent of the~$k_j$ except for a sign.
-After extracting a sign and taking the residue, these factors are
+This expression differs from the desired sum of residues~\eqref{matrices-sym-expr} in the following respects: a redefinition $\I\tau_j\to b\I\tau_j+\frac{b\varkappa}{\NToda}-b^2-1$, a sum over choices of the~$p_j$, and additional factors of the form $\sin\frac{\pi}{b}(\cdots)$.
+Because of antiperiodicity of sine these factors are independent of the~$k_j$ except for a sign.
+After extracting a sign, these factors are

 where $p_{\NToda}$ denotes the (single) element of $\intset{1}{\NToda}\setminus\{p_i\mid i<\NToda\}$ so that $p$ is a permutation of $\intset{1}{\NToda}$.
 Then these factors are independent of the permutation~$p$, except for a sign: the signature of~$p$.
 For each permutation~$p$ we get a sum of residues times the signature of~$p$, and this structure coincides with that of~\eqref{matrices-sym-expr}.
 Below that equation we had proven that it is independent of the permutation, hence summing over permutation simply introduces a trivial factor.
 We have thus reproduced qualitatively the structure of the braiding matrix of~$\widehat{V}_{-Kbh_1}$ by taking the appropriate limit of the braiding kernel.
-This is confirmed by a more detailed calculation.
+The exact reduction of the braiding kernel to the braiding matrix is confirmed by a more detailed calculation.